 Artist Geoff Butler is a Nova Scotian artist and writer who was born on Fogo Island, Newfoundland.
 He created the paintings for the “Ode to Labrador” during an artist residency at North West River, Labrador, just a stone’s throw from Dr. Paddon’s house.
 Geoff’s self-published books are: Art of War: Painting it out of the picture, The Look of Angels: Angels in Art, With Every Breath We Take: a modern fable in which a snowflake helps put an end to war, and Our Own Little World: in paintings and verse.
 He has also illustrated Ode to Newfoundland (Tundra Books, 2003).

-(Above text courtesy of Creative Book Publishing)
+(Above text courtesy of Breakwater Books)